OUR MISSION: To give back the gift...

 The McDonough Scholar Values

-During the 2013-2014 academic year, the members of the McDonough Student Advisory Council (McSAC) developed a list of the values that guide a student's experience in the McDonough Leadership Program.
-These values shape the McDonough Scholars' experience through their four years in the leadership program:
+The leadership students have developed a list of the values that guide their participation in the McDonough Leadership Program.
+These values shape the McDonough Scholars' experience through their four years in the program:

 First-year theme: Building community and finding your place in it.